-How To Avoid Red Wine Teeth This Holiday Season
+How To Avoid Red Wine Teeth Stains This Holiday Season

-- Brush and Floss before Pouring a Glass - Stains cling to the film of plaque on your teeth, so a thorough brushing and flossing before heading into your holiday event calendar is a good personal rule to uphold.
-By properly removing new plaque and food residue from your teeth before an indulgent meal (the back of your teeth are key), you can minimize your chances of staining.
-Cleaning your teeth on this type of schedule also cuts down on your risk of tooth decay and gum disease.
+- Brush and floss beforehand: Stains cling to the film of plaque on your teeth, so a thorough brushing and flossing before heading into your holiday event is a good personal rule to follow.
+By adequately removing new plaque biofilm and food residue from your teeth before an indulgent meal, you can minimize your chances of staining.
+Cleaning your teeth on this type of schedule also cuts down your tooth decay and gum disease risk.

-- Rinse Your Mouth Out Afterward - To help prevent red wine from lingering on your teeth, take a swig of water, which is generally a good habit while consuming any type of alcohol to keep you hydrated.
-You may think it makes sense to brush the wine off your teeth, as well, but enamel is actually more sensitive right after a meal.
-You should wait at least 30 minutes before brushing to prevent this damage and let your enamel recalcify.
+- Rinse your mouth afterward with water: To help prevent red wine from lingering on your teeth, take a swig of water, which is generally a good habit while consuming alcohol to keep you hydrated.
+You may think it makes sense to brush the wine off your teeth, but as Rutgers Health University Dental Associates recommends, you should avoid brushing your teeth right away if you’ve eaten an acidic food or drink.
+The acid weakens tooth enamel, and brushing too soon can remove it.
+If you do want to brush, wait at least 30 minutes.

-- Eat as you Drink - Consider noshing on cheese and crackers or another hors d'oeuvre as you drink; this food can act as a barrier to the acid in red wine.
-Go with particularly fibrous foods that are low in sugar, such as broccoli, celery or hard cheeses – all of which can stimulate saliva flow and naturally scrub away drink stains.
+- Eat as you drink: Consider munching on cheese and vegetables as you drink; these foods can act as a barrier to the acid in red wine.
+That’s because foods that stimulate saliva can help reduce the effects of acid and restore minerals to areas of teeth, according to the University of Rochester Medical Center.
+Go with particularly fibrous foods low in sugar, such as broccoli, celery, or hard cheeses, all of which can stimulate saliva flow and naturally scrub away drink stains.

-- Use a Whitening Toothpaste - Whitening toothpastes such as Colgate TotalSF Advanced Whitening work to remove surface stains on your teeth that naturally occur over time, and prevent new red wine teeth stains from forming.
-It’s a good idea to use one if you’re concerned about keeping your smile bright this time of year.
-Rudow suggests that when the teeth are thoroughly clean, they have a better chance of picking up whitening agents effectively – so be sure not to skip your regular dental cleanings.
+- Use whitening toothpaste - Whitening toothpaste works to remove surface stains on your teeth that naturally occur over time and prevent new stains from forming.
+It’s a good idea to switch to a whitening toothpaste if you’re concerned about keeping your smile bright at any time of year.